getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 #### Run the application

-1. Use the `docker-compose` command to run the application.
+1. Use the `docker-compose` command to run all of the services that make up the application.

     ```bash
     $ cd carina-examples/python-web-app